-In Year 1 we use continuous provision to ensure that the National Curriculum expectations are met.
+Year 1 explicit teaching use continuous provision to ensure that the National Curriculum expectations are met.
 Learning will become progressively more structured as your child moves through the school.
-We are lucky enough to have access to an outdoor learning environment, which children are able to access daily.
-This allows for extra learning opportunities which we could not offer with just our indoor classroom, for example; a digging area for bug and plant investigations, large building equipment to create structures of their own design, a stage with instruments and dressing up clothes, larger PE equipment for outdoors games, climbing and cycling.
+We are lucky enough to have access to an outdoor learning environment and forest school, which children are able to access daily.
+This allows for extra learning opportunities which we could not offer with just our indoor classroom.

-In Year 1 children get introduced to the idea of talking about and reflecting upon what they have learnt and how this will help them in the future, a skill they will need further up the school.
+To support independent learning, children will generate their own ideas for project learning work and through this approach the National Curriculum subjects are delivered.
+We find that by using a child initiated approached children are much more engaged with their learning and are happier to face challenging work.
+Project learning gives children the space to follow their own interests and hobbies, learn from their peers and develop effective social skills.
+Children are introduced to the idea of talking and reflecting upon what they have learnt and how this will help them in the future - a skill they will need further up the school and for future life.
 They become aware that good learners use a specific set of learning behaviours.